A Hamburger Today

 Now that you've mastered your latkes, you may start wondering about variations.
 How about potato-apple-turnip latkes?
 Sweet potato latkes?
 Ginger garlic taro latkes?
 The internet is full of suggestions for ways to jazz up and "modernize" the humble latke.

 I'll tell you exactly what your grandmother would say.
 It's all mishegas.
 Some perfect things need no improvement.
-Go forth and fry with the courage of your convictions, and have a happy, latke-stuffed Chanukah.
+Go forth and fry with the courage of your convictions, and have a happy, latke-stuffed Hanukkah.